Mother's Milk Is a Gift Like No Other

 4 Steps to Donation:

-Complete and return an informational packet, including signed forms from your Pediatrician and Obstetrician.
+Complete and return an informational packet, including signed forms from your baby's pediatrician and your obstetrician.

 The Milk Bank will arrange for you to get your blood drawn and cover all costs.

-You are a good candidate if you’re a mother who is currently (or just recently) lactating and has surplus milk, and if you are:
+You are a good candidate if you’re a mother who is currently or recently finished lactating and has surplus milk, and if you are:

 In good general health